rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/1-1-apply-the-rule.md

 an order of execution must be defined.

-Applying the level-order rule to all the nodes in an ordered tree will turn an ordered doctree into **a path graph** that has the last child node of a child order as its one and only leaf.
+Applying the level-order rule to all the nodes in an ordered tree will turn an ordered doctree into **a path graph** that has the last child of a child order as its one and only leaf.

 * tree-order + child-order + level-order => level-order trace

+Note that the short explanation, as to why applying the level-order rule to an ordered doctree will result in a path graph, is that the rule is applied to all the nodes and that the rule will reduce the number of child nodes of any parent in the ordered doctree to one child only, while turning all of the leaf nodes (except for one) into a parent of one child.